Radiotherapy is used increasingly to treat some cancers.

 What is radiotherapy?

 Radiotherapy is a treatment for cancer.
+This may be breast cancer, lung cancer, testicular cancer, or any other type.
 High-energy beams of radiation are focused on cancerous tissue.
 This kills cancer cells or stops cancer cells from multiplying.

 Radiotherapy is sometimes called radiation therapy.